WHAT IS REC CAMP LIKE?

-Many adult leaders will be asked to serve as Adult Family Group Leaders.
+Many adult leaders will be asked to serve as Adult Life Group Leaders.
 Student Life provides Bible Study materials 5-6 weeks before camp to allow adequate preparation time.
-Adult Family Group Leaders serve as a motivator and encourager during Recreation and lead the Bible Study for their Family Group.
-There is a Family Group Leadership Meeting each morning for Family Group Leaders and Student Leaders to pray and focus on the theme for each day.
+Adult Life Group Leaders serve as a motivator and encourager during Recreation and lead the Bible Study for their Life Group.
+There is a Life Group Leadership Meeting each morning for Life Group Leaders and Student Leaders to pray and focus on the theme for each day.

 WHAT WILL STUDENT PASTORS DO AT CAMP?

 Student Life camps are designed to free Student Pastors from a lot of responsibility so that they can spend time building relationships with their students.
 Each evening there will be a Student Pastor Gathering one hour before the worship service for prayer and fellowship.
 This meeting takes place while the students are in their evening Prayer Gatherings with their Life Groups.
 For this reason, it is best for Student Pastors not to serve as Life Group Leaders.
 We believe that this is an extremely important aspect of Student Life Camp.

 DO WE NEED TO BE A SPECIFIC DENOMINATION TO ATTEND STUDENT LIFE CAMPS?

 No. Student Life is an inter-denominational, evangelical ministry serving the local church.
 Feel free to contact us if you would like a list of church references.

 WHAT ARE THE GOALS OF STUDENT LIFE CAMPS?